Mohsen-mhm/product-logger/README.md

 --------------------------------------------------

+Use the `postMan` or similar platforms to send requests to <checkVersion.php>:
+(Use GET method)

+### Reaquest Header :

+Version             :     example(0.0.3)
+Resource-Name       :     example(product1)
+Additional-info     :     example( json( {"name":"name server","oneCync":"enabale"} ) )

-## Ready to go, Add your product, add new version and edit it on info page :)
+## Ready to go, Add your product, add new version and edit it on info page then send your request for your products version :)